 R J Cooper

-This is the story – as far as I can construct it – of a young man I “met” on a motorcycle ride from Wagga Wagga to Canberra.
+This is the story of a young man I “met” on a motorcycle ride from Wagga Wagga to Canberra.
 I was on a minor road in the countryside when I spotted a small memorial.
 I was curious and stopped to investigate.
 I learned of a 22 year old local boy who had joined the RAF, became a pilot of a Wellington bomber and was killed over North Africa during WWII.
 We was awarded the Distinguished Flying Cross.
 He had an interesting story to tell; but no one to tell it.
 So I have tried to do so here.

 The Dunera Boys: Accidental Immigrants